 - Training and research positions (universities, higher education establishments, research centres);

 - Positions with regional or national associations for the protection and representation of people with disabilities.

 The current paradigm of social participation and education for all makes the master in Special Education a degree with very high added value in a professional career path.

 Option Speech-Language Therapy

-The condition for admission to this Master's programme is an academic Bachelor's degree with professional qualification in speech-language therapy, which is recognised by the Swiss Conference of Cantonal Ministers of Education (EDK).
+The condition for admission to this master programme is an academic bachelor's degree with professional qualification in speech-language therapy, which is recognised by the Swiss Conference of Cantonal Ministers of Education (EDK).